rhoai-mlops/lab-instructions/docs/8-the-supporting-acts/4-code-analysis.md

     ![sonarqube-task.png](./images/sonarqube-task.png)

-4. _Optional_: Now you can make an empty commit to see the changes on the pipeline.
+4. If you wish, you can make an empty commit to see the changes on the pipeline.
 However you can also continue to grow it with more exciting toolings!

     ```bash
     cd /opt/app-root/src/jukebox
     git commit --allow-empty -m "🐹 trigger pipeline for SonarQube scan 🐹"
     git push
     ```

+5. Observe the pipeline passes the `static-code-analysis` step this time 🥳

     ![sonarqube-task-success.png](./images/sonarqube-task-success.png)